 Who created this map?

-This map is a collaboration between Phil Bost and countless other Durham citizens.
+This map is a collaboration between Phil Bost and countless Durham citizens.
 While I drew the maps and built this website, I rely on people like you to help me refine borders, communicate accurate information, and provide valuable feedback.

 Running this website costs about $100 per year.

 If you found this resource useful, please help out by making a small donation by clicking the paypal button in the bottom-left corner or by supporting our sponsors listed below!

 Can I make something like this for my city?